mcesbrondarnaud/ada-course-website/contents/data_presentation.md

 - `LINK_SENTIMENT` : Sentiment label (-1 = negative, 1 = neutral or positive)
 - `POST_PROPERTIES` : Vector of text-derived numerical features

-Additionally, we use a subreddit embeddings dataset containing:
-- `name`: subreddit name
+This structure enables us to analyze who interacts with whom, when, and with what sentiment, forming the backbone of our network analysis.

+## Subreddit Embeddings and Semantic Structure
+To move beyond individual interactions and capture thematic similarity between communities, we also use a dataset of subreddit embeddings.
-- 300-dimensional vector embedding representing its semantic position in topic space.
+Each subreddit is represented by a 300-dimensional vector encoding its semantic position in topic space.

-These embeddings allow us to group subreddits into coherent clusters (politics, gaming, sports) and measure topical similarity.
+These embeddings allow us to:
+- group subreddits into coherent thematic clusters (e.g. politics, gaming, sports),

-Besides, we include the Global Database of Events (GDELT), aggregated daily by world region (Europe, Asia, Africa, North America, South America, Oceania) between 2014 and 2017.
-It summarizes global activity, media attention, and event tone through indicators such as total events, mentions, average Goldstein score, and protest counts.
-This dataset provides a macro-level context to compare Reddit’s temporal negativity dynamics with external global events, enabling exploratory correlation analyses.

-PCA tSME
+- measure topical proximity between communities,
+- and study whether negativity follows semantic boundaries.
+To visualize this high-dimensional structure, we apply dimensionality reduction techniques such as PCA and t-SNE, revealing clear cluster separation in a low-dimensional space.

 <iframe src='https://flo.uri.sh/visualisation/26634242/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe>

-Differents clusters with their size :
+This projection already suggests that Reddit communities are not randomly distributed, but organized around well-defined thematic regions.

+## Cluster Sizes and Representation
+Once clusters are identified, we examine their relative sizes, measured by the number of subreddits they contain.
+This step is important to distinguish between large, dominant thematic areas and more niche communities.

 <iframe src='https://flo.uri.sh/visualisation/26558499/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe>

+This distribution highlights strong imbalances across themes, which later proves crucial when interpreting negativity levels and flows: large clusters naturally generate more interactions, but not necessarily more hostility.

+## External Context: GDELT Dataset

+Finally, to place Reddit dynamics within a broader real-world context, we incorporate data from the Global Database of Events, Language, and Tone (GDELT).
+This dataset is aggregated daily by world region (Europe, Asia, Africa, North America, South America, Oceania) between 2014 and 2017.

+It summarizes global media activity through indicators such as:
+- total number of events,
+- number of media mentions,
+- average event tone,
+- protest and conflict-related counts.

+By combining GDELT with Reddit time series, we can explore whether spikes of online negativity coincide with periods of heightened real-world tension or media attention.